-- 1. Promptly notify the victim of the probationer's status and probation conditions; and of the name and contact information for the supervising agent, as specified in Protocol 3: Supervision of Domestic Violence Probationers. - 2.
-Make diligent efforts to contact the victim prior to the supervising agent's first meeting with the probationer and meet with the victim by phone or in person to implement the provisions of Protocol 2: Victim Engagement Guidelines in Domestic Abuse-Related Cases.
+- Promptly notify the victim using her or his preferred language and method of communication of the probationer's status and probation conditions; and of the name and contact information for the supervising agent, as specified in Protocol 3: Supervision of Domestic Violence Probationers. - 2.
+Make diligent efforts to contact the victim using her or his preferred language and method of communication prior to the supervising agent's first meeting with the probationer and meet with the victim by phone or in person to implement the provisions of Protocol 2: Victim Engagement Guidelines in Domestic Abuse-Related Cases. - 3.
+To ensure that the probationer understands what is required, promptly meet with the probationer to review and, if necessary, clarify each condition of probation, each notification (including firearms restrictions and other prohibitions), and the supervision process.
+Conduct the review using Protocol 3: Supervision of Domestic Violence Probationers and Protocol 4: Violations and Probation Revocation with the accompanying notices.
+Provide written notices in multiple languages and arrange for sight translation if notices are not available in the probationer's preferred language in accordance with Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence.

-- To ensure that the probationer understands what is required, promptly meet with the probationer to review and, if necessary, clarify each condition of probation, each notification (including firearms restrictions and other prohibitions), and the supervision process.
-Conduct the review using Protocol 3: Supervision of Domestic Violence Probationers and Protocol 4: Violations and Probation Revocation with the accompanying notices. - 4.
-Ensure that the probationer signs permissions allowing the release of records, information sharing regarding programs and services related to probation conditions, and information sharing regarding continued or escalating risk. - 5.
+- 4. Ensure that the probationer signs permissions allowing the release of records, information sharing regarding programs and services related to probation conditions, and information sharing regarding continued or escalating risk. - 5.
 Assist the probationer in entering and successfully completing rehabilitative services. - 6.
 Conduct routine monitoring for probation compliance and indications of any increasing risk to the victim or other parties, per Protocol 3: Supervision of Domestic Violence Probationers. - 7.
-Respond to violations of probation in accordance with Protocol 4: Violations and ProbationRevocation to ensure sure and swift consequences for failure to adhere to probation conditions. - 8.
+Respond to violations of probation in accordance with Protocol 4: Violations and Probation Revocation to ensure sure and swift consequences for failure to adhere to probation conditions. - 8.
 Use diligent efforts to shield the victim or victims from retaliation when taking enforcement action for probation violations. - 9.
 Maintain case notes in sufficient detail to: (a) consistently monitor and enforce probation conditions; (b) keep other interveners informed of the probationer's actions; and (c) guide others who might need to act for the supervising agent in his or her absence.
 As new information becomes available regarding acts of intimidation, coercion or violence, update the HDVS on each probationer.
+Include notes about language access needs if applicable.